scottjparry/scottjparry.github.io/_posts/2025-04-28-Leadership-Isnt-Always-A-Pep-Rally.md

 In short, I’m not the glass-half-full leader, nor the glass-half-empty one.
 I’m the "who's in charge of topping up the glass?" leader.
 It's the difference between optimism and operational reality.

-## Most IT Projects Are Simple — If You Manage the Process
+## Most IT Projects Are Simple, If You Manage the Process
 Here’s the dirty little secret of most IT projects, especially in cloud and security:

 - **The technology is not the hard part.**